Ameobea/homepage/notes/content/posts/fixing-cant-resolve-svelte-internal-disclose-version-error.md

     },
 ```

-I don't remember why I put it there originally; probably copy-pasted from a README of template.
+I don't remember why I put it there originally; probably copy-pasted from a README or template.

 > In any case, this code is broken after updating from Svelte 3->4 when using Webpack and needs to be updated.